How to Check for Lice like a Pro

 *Visit our online store to buy the same combs we use for our checks and treatments.

 - In a well-lit area, wet the hair and detangle using conditioner and a wide tooth comb.

-- Hold the lice comb at a 15-degree angle to the scalp and apply light pressure, keeping the teeth of the comb snug to the scalp.
-Comb through from roots to ends in one smooth motion.
+- Hold the lice comb at a 15-degree angle to the scalp and comb along the scalp, from roots to ends, in one smooth motion.

-- After each swipe, wipe the comb on a paper towel to check for any lice or nits.
+- After each swipe, wipe the comb with a paper towel to check for any lice or nits.
 A magnifying glass and flashlight may be helpful.